What is Incentive Pay? Explaining how to unlock employee potential

 Commissions

 Commonly used for sales teams, commissions are typically based on the amount a customer spends with the company.
 Employees receive a percentage of the value of a contract or customer.
-These incentives
+These incentives motivate sales team members to sell to larger customers and close as many deals as possible.

 Profit-sharing incentives

 One of the most common forms of incentive pay is profit-sharing.
 This type of pay ties a portion of an employee's compensation to the company's profits.
 When the organization performs well, employees receive a bonus or a percentage of the profits.
-Tying employee incentives to organizational profit motivates employees to work towards the company's success.
-When employees know their efforts directly impact the company's profits, they are more likely to take ownership of their work and strive to reach their goals
+Tying employee incentives to organizational profit motivates employees to work toward the company's success.
+When employees know their efforts directly impact the company's profits, they are more likely to take ownership of their work and strive to reach their goals.

 Non-monetary incentives: